cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 In the previous lesson your Pipeline should have run and will have failed. <p><img src="img/intro/basic_syntax_failed.png" width=850/>

-In this exercise we will update the `nodejs-app/Jenkinsfile.template` Declarative Pipeline using the GitHub editor so that it will actually do something as opposed to resulting in the following errors:
+In this exercise we will update the `nodejs-app/Jenkinsfile.template` Declarative Pipeline using the GitHub file editor so that it will actually run as opposed to resulting in the following syntax errors:

 ```
 WorkflowScript: 1: Missing required section "stages" @ line 1, column 1.